|

 plants and on certain pieces of rotten wood on the ground.
 I thought

-I could count the numbers of species on which these form, and then I hear from
+I could count the numbers of species on which these form, and then I hear

-a woman in central Tennessee
+from a woman in central Tennessee

 who found these on New York Ironweed Veronia

 noveboracensis.
-She convinced
+She convinced me she

-on which these occur.
-And, through these web pages I have

 occur.
+And, through these web pages I have heard from others and now have identified

-I thought they occurred only on dead stems, but last fall I
+only on dead stems, but last fall I saw them form on stems that we

 There are probably more.